 - Enjoy with a side of rice and fattoush salad, if you like.

-- To make things easy, you’ll want to get your fishmonger to clean and gut the whole snapper; and you can choose to have the head removed, if you prefer.
+- Cook’s Tip: To make things easy, ask your fishmonger to clean the fish and butterfly it so it’s ready for use.
+You can choose to have the head removed, if you prefer.

 - Category: Entree

 - Cuisine: Mediterranean

 Keywords: Red Snapper Recipes, Whole Red Snapper Recipe, Mediterranean Fish Recipe